Are you struggling with:

 Intentional breathing exercises to guide you through struggles, regulate your nervous system, and build safety awareness in the body.

-License in Clinical Social Work, State of Oregon
+License in Clinical Social Work, State of Oregon, USA

 Brainspotting 1 + 2 Training, Focus in Developmental Trauma